Dixitha-1824/InsightMeet-AI/README.md

-# 🎥 AI Meeting Assistant
+# 🎥InsightMeet AI – Intelligent Meeting Analysis RAG Assistan

 An AI-powered Meeting Assistant that processes YouTube videos and local media files to generate accurate transcriptions, concise summaries, and intelligent question-answering using Retrieval-Augmented Generation (RAG).
 The application leverages OpenAI Whisper for speech-to-text conversion and Mistral AI for natural language understanding, providing an interactive interface built with Streamlit.